panbhatt/Rustlings/README.md

 # Rustlings
 This Repository contains all the examples from the Rust Book.
-This is going to be a REPO for me to store my Rust documentation and the program I am creating in between.
+This is going to be a REPO for me to store my Rust documentation and the programs I am creating in between.

 I am following Let's get Rusty Channel on youtube that will take us through the RUST Documentation and coding at the same time.